broadinstitute/GATK-For-Primates/README.md

 | Initial | `ref_bwt_2bit_64` | File | Required if using bwa-mem2 only |
 <br />

-**The following data must always be provided for each user-defined scatter, as a `scatterList` object of name-value pairs:**
+**The following must always be provided for each user-defined scatter, as a `scatterList` objects:**

 | Name | Type | Description |
 | ------ | ---- | ---- |